supertoq/Rainbow/README.md

 # Rainbow
 Rainbow is a small utility based on [Basti's OLED-Saver](https://github.com/super-toq/OLED-Saver) designed to revive frozen or "stuck" LCD pixels.
 It repeatedly sends color signals to the screen, aiming to resolve stuck sub-pixels and reduce temporary ghosting effects.

+>[!Caution]
-Caution: Never apply this or similar programs on OLED displays.
-Improper use of such a program (Pixel Refresher) can damage your display!
+> Never apply this or similar programs on OLED displays.
+Improper use of such a program (Pixel Fixer/Refresher) can damage your display!

 ![rainbow](rainbow_preview_img1.png?raw=true)

+[!Warning]

 ## HEALTH WARNING:
 Rapid colour changes can cause headaches, dizziness, or light sensitivity in susceptible individuals.